pepmartinez/keuss/README.md

 # keuss
-Job Queues on selectable backends (for now: mongodb, redis) for node.js
+Job Queues an pipelines on selectable backends (for now: mongodb, redis) for node.js

-Still beta, basic structure may be in flux

 # Contents